Williamstown Jazz Festival

 and the Wanda Houston Quartet

-Lead vocalist for Heth, Bradley & Houston, the Wanda Houston Band and Big & Bigger, she also lends her talent to regional projects including the Convergence Progect, Mothership Trio, The VT Jazz Center Big Band and the NOLA inspired Rejuvenators.
+Lead vocalist for Heth, Bradley & Houston, the Wanda Houston Band and Big & Bigger, Wanda Houston also lends her talent to regional projects including the Convergence Progect, Mothership Trio, The VT Jazz Center Big Band and the NOLA inspired Rejuvenators.

 Sunday, September 13 at 4:00 PM